UST-MICO/docs/domain_model.rst

 .. image:: res/MicoService.png

 *Required fields*

-    * id
-        The id of this service.
-MUST be readable and writable from the perspective of the Jackson mapper to handle recursive service dependencies.

     * shortName
         A brief name for the service.
 In conjunction with the version it must be unique.
 Pattern is the same as the one for Kubernetes Service names.